 Pre-requisite experience and qualifications

-Our programme starts with five days of skills and drills on Sydney harbour.
-This focuses on safety, yacht preparation, yacht handling and race role allocation.
-We practice spinnaker handling and racing techniques, heavy weather tactics, sail changes, watch systems and navigation.
+Our programme starts with four days of skills and drills on Sydney harbour.
+This focuses on safety, yacht preparation, yacht handling, race, and role allocation.
+We practice spinnaker handling and racing techniques, heavy weather tactics, sail changes, watch systems, and navigation.

 We expect to arrive at Constitution dock in Hobart in good time for the New Year’s Eve celebrations, Tasmania’s best party of the year.